dvicory/TvT/README.md

     bin/server.js 8080

-This would run the TvT server on [localhost 8080](http://localhost:8080) and use Chrome to play TvT
+This will run the TvT server on [localhost:8080](http://localhost:8080).
+Open that with Google Chrome and play!